3 Holistic Weight Loss Methods: Supplements, Diet Plan, & Mentality

 A healthy holistic eating plan consists of staying hydrated, giving the body nourishment via whole foods, eating a natural diet rich in nutrients, and avoiding high levels of sodium, added sugars, and highly processed foods.

-Below, we’ve compiled some holistic weight loss food and drink options in three categories; nutritious whole foods that would preferably be single-ingredient, natural weight loss drinks and natural weight loss tea options for hydration, as well as holistic weight loss supplements and remedies.
+Below, we’ve compiled some weight loss food and drink options in three categories; nutritious whole foods that would preferably be single-ingredient, natural weight loss drinks and natural weight loss tea options for hydration, as well as weight loss supplements and remedies.

-Be sure to get plenty of prebiotics and probiotics in your meals as these can drastically improve gut health and probiotics’ effect on weight loss is substantial, proving to aid in both overall weight loss and fat loss in overweight and obese people.5 Some prebiotics and probiotics include chicory root, leeks, onions, asparagus, banana, mushrooms, seaweed, and miso.
+Be sure to get plenty of prebiotics and probiotics in your meals as these can drastically improve gut health and probiotics’ effect on weight loss is substantial, proving to aid in both overall weight loss and fat loss in overweight and obese people.8 Some prebiotics and probiotics include chicory root, leeks, onions, asparagus, banana, mushrooms, seaweed, and miso.

 Other foods and beverages perfect for a holistic eating plan are: